Thrills in the air

 The Bungy cord stretched to its limit and recoiled, pulling me up and then pushing me down.
 It was like being man-handled.
 I screamed from the top of my lungs with massive excitement as I bounced up and down, and the first word that came out of my mouth was: “Oh Sh*t….!”

 After some bone stretching bounces and some uncontrollable spinning, the hustle finally stopped, and I took a deep breath.
 It was the only moment when I felt and enjoyed the jump.

 Hanging upside down by the cable and slowly descending, I finally felt at peace.
 There was a small boat in a pond made on the banks of Yamdi, where I was supposed to be landing after the scariest flight of my life.
 A guy from the crew already on the boat unhooked me.
-That was the moment when I felt; I had never dreamt of doing it.
-But I dared it and ‘Yes!
+That was when I felt; I had never dreamt of doing it.
+But I dared it, and ‘Yes!
 I did it.’
 It was a feeling of accomplishment after the nerve-wracking descent.

 I have traveled to several places and done many things in my life.
 But this one was the most powerful thing I have ever experienced in my life so far.
 It was the ultimate thrill and the best experience.
 I would recommend all to do both Zipline and Bungy when they are in Pokhara.
 Don’t miss the thrill!